Recording Industry Association of America: GitHub and youtube-dl takedown request

 On October 23, 2020, the code repository hosting service GitHub (owned by Microsoft) released a DMCA request from RIAA.
 This request listed the open-source software project youtube-dl (and forks of the project) as copyright violations.
 The request cited the United States law Title 17 U.S.C. §1201.
 Critics of this action say that the software library can be used by archivists to download videos of social injustice.
 According to Parker Higgins, former Director of Copyright Activism at the Electronic Frontier Foundation (EFF), this takedown request was a "throwback threat" analogous to the DeCSS controversy.

 NFT takedown requests

 On February 4, 2022, Mitch Glazier swiftly took action against NFT scam site HitPiece.
 The site had allegedly stole music to mint as NFTs, and host them on their site.
-Since then, HitPiece has only responded with "We Started The Conversation And We’re Listening."
+Since then, HitPiece has only responded with "We Started The Conversation And We're Listening."
 However, their site has not been updated since.

 Criticism

 RIAA is heavily criticized for both policy and for their method of suing individuals for copyright infringement.
 Particularly strong critic-advocates are Internet-based, such as the Electronic Frontier Foundation and Students for Free Culture.
-To date, RIAA has sued more than 20,000 people in the United States suspected of distributing copyrighted works.
+RIAA has sued more than 20,000 people in the United States suspected of distributing copyrighted works.
 Of these, approximately 2,500 were settled pre-trial.
 Brad Templeton of the Electronic Frontier Foundation has called these types of lawsuits spamigation and implied they are done merely to intimidate people.